alexhernandez/calc/README.md

-# reckon
+# Reckon
-Simple Calculator w/ Jasmine &amp; Vue
+A Delightfully Simple Calculator